 The icing on the (birthday) cake was finding two friends to travel with who just happened to be celebrating birthdays as well, and who wanted to get away.
 So we decided to eat and drink our way to and from Hawai’i, and not worry too much about accomplishing much else…it would simply be a get-away.

 My friends and I booked basic ocean-view staterooms directly with Holland America, since as repeat customers they offered to pay for the normal hotel service charge (gratuities) paid to staff.
 This greatly reduced our hotel bills due at the end of the cruise!

 Holland America sent a couple of cabin upgrade offers, and the last one was just too good to pass up – upgrading to a verandah cabin, which I had never experienced before.
 My friends also upgraded under the same offer.
-We ended up enjoying having a verandah to ourselves so much!
+We very much enjoyed having verandahs to ourselves!

 - We arranged to meet a friend in Hilo who lives on the Big Island, and spent the day with her.

-- Overnighting in Honolulu meant we could enjoy meals and amenities aboard the ship at no cost, and we could take our time to explore Honolulu.
+- Since the ship stayed overnight in Honolulu, we could enjoy meals and amenities aboard the ship at no cost, and we could take our time to explore Honolulu.

 So was it worth it?

 This was another wonderful cruise on Holland America.
 The cruise line continues to provide the personal touches for its passengers, despite the cutbacks in service being implemented across the cruise ship industry.
 I was spoiled while aboard the Eurodam.
 The highlights of the trip for me have to be the wonderful meals aboard the ship and the good company of my friends.
 Sailing in and out of Vancouver Harbour was spectacular!